Roothulhu/Pwnomicon/docs/06-metasploit-framework.md

 <details>
 <summary><h3>Modules</h3></summary>

-Metasploit modules are prepared scripts with a specific purpose and corresponding functions that have already been developed and tested in the wild.
+Metasploit modules are pre-built scripts designed for specific tasks, each with corresponding functions that have been thoroughly developed and tested in real-world scenarios.

-Once we are in the msfconsole, we can select from an extensive list containing all the available Metasploit modules.
-Each of them is structured into folders, which will look like this:
+Within the msfconsole, users can choose from a comprehensive collection of available Metasploit modules.
+These modules are organized into folders, displayed in the following structure:

 **Syntax**